Harold And Maude - Sunflowers and Daisies

 But Maude disagrees with Harold, pointing out that no two daisies are alike... "some are smaller, some are fatter, some grow to the left, some to the right, some even have lost some petals - all kinds of observable differences".
 It's her way of saying that, in our own way, we are all unique.

 Then ...
-In a poignant juxtaposition the director cuts to a cemetery.
-Unlike Maude's daisies, the headstones are identical, regimented, presenting a stark contrast between life and death.
+In a poignant juxtaposition the director cuts to a military cemetery, presenting a stark contrast between life and death.
+Unlike Maude's daisies, the headstones are identical and regimented.

 For those wanting to visit this spot, the overlook is shown on Circle Drive on the map below.